Why is my basement leaking?

 Do I need a battery-operated backup Sump Pump?

-Sump pumps usually run out of your home’s electric power.
+Sump pumps usually run off of your home’s electric power.
 The same storms that can flood basements are also capable of knocking the power offline.
 Without a battery backup, your sump pump will be rendered useless, right when you need it the most.

 Can I fix my basement with waterproofing paint?